whad-team/learn.whad.io/content/_index.md

-We provide a set of tutorials for beginners and advanced users that will guide you through various aspects of this framework and its command-line tools, with practical exercises whenever it is possible, and learn to use it at your own pace.
+We provide a set of tutorials for beginners and advanced users that will guide you through various aspects of this framework and its command-line tools, with practical exercises whenever it is possible, so you can learn how to use it at your own pace.
 Select a category below to start your journey, if you don't really know where to start the [Discover and setup WHAD](/setup/) category should be a very good fit 😉.